About Me

 …and Zizu

 And if you need to remember anything about me, please choose the following information: I have the coolest, prettiest, and probably the most spoiled dog in the world - my black labrador, Zizu (Instagram @Dr.Fetcher).
-He often resents me for bringing him to the rainy Netherlands, but as long as we are together, everything is fine.
 My free time that is not devoted to Zi, I spend with friends, playing drums, painting, listening to podcasts, and trying to catch up on the reading for my book club.

 Thank you for Your attention,